Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

     Free Energy Principle and Enactive Inference

 # Issues :
+I manually made the tags, so if you have a suggestion to automate the process with NLP, I take it !
 If you have any suggestion in order to sort out tags or if you think I missed something, send me a message !
-I manually made the tags, so if you have a suggestion to automate the process, I take it !

 # Here are some cool projects that link philosophy and "digital humanities" :
 Spinoza but better :